Natalie J • 16 Nov 2021 • 7 min read

 HOA software helps tackle management needs with a holistic approach, streamlining and automating many important tasks—from budgeting and accounting, to per-unit billing and collecting dues, to tracking violations, to communicating with homeowners and storing and accessing all your community’s data from one central hub.

-How to do this, however, can seem complicated.
-Third-party managers typically come with a service contract for one or several years, which means you must honor the terms of the contract or find just cause to terminate it early.
+To make a successful shift to self management, first, you must end the relationship with your current HOA management company.
+Third-party managers typically come with a service contract for one to several years, which means you must honor the terms of the contract, find just cause to terminate it early, or pay an early-termination fee.

 Take these steps to simplify the process of ending your management contract and build a self managed HOA with confidence.